- List the steps to starting a business

 The SBA advises new business owners to open a business bank account as soon as they start accepting or spending money as a business.
-Doing so avoids one of the risk factor the commingling of personal and business assets cited as a failure risk factor in the prior section.
+Doing so avoids the risk factor of commingling of personal and business assets cited as a failure risk factor in the prior section.
 Business author and coach Peri Pakroo also cautions against running your business out of your personal account, citing two specific reasons:

-- If you created an LLC or a corporation to protect your personal assets, commingling business and transactions undermines that protection.
+- If you created an LLC or a corporation to protect your personal assets, commingling business and transactions undermines that protection

-- If combining business and personal transactions will make it much more difficult to do essential financial management tasks.
+- If combining business and personal transactions will make it much more difficult to do essential financial management tasks

 You may want to read a few Best Banks for Small Business articles to evaluate the options.
 SmartAsset’s Best Banks for Small Business (2020) analysis is one of a number of analyses.